BASICS: Brief Alcohol Screening

-BASICS is administered by the trained BASICS facilitators at the SCU Wellness Center.
-All BASICS sessions are one-on-one with a program coordinator and the student.
+BASICS is administered by the trained BASICS facilitators from the SCU Wellness Center.
+Facilitators are SCU staff, Counseling Psychology graduate students, and doctoral-level trainees and interns from Counseling and Psychological Services who have been trained to be BASICS facilitators.
+All BASICS sessions are one-on-one with a BASICS facilitator and the student.
 It takes two sessions, typically two weeks apart, to administer.

 - Session I:

-60 - 90 minutes: Introduction to program coordinator, orientation to the program, completion of questionnaire packet and assessment tools.
+60 - 90 minutes: Introduction to facilitator, orientation to the program, completion of questionnaire packet and assessment tools.

 - Between Sessions:

-Student will complete the online alcohol education assessment program e-CHUG and complete alcohol monitoring cards.
+The student will complete the online alcohol assessment e-CHUG and complete drinking monitoring forms.

 - Session II:

-45-60 minutes: Based on the information obtained from the questionnaires and assessments filled out in the first session, the student will receive a personalized feedback profile that provides information about his/her use of alcohol and other drugs and how it compares to other SCU students.
-The student will review the feedback profile with the program coordinator and if necessary, identify potential changes that could work to help reduce the risk for developing future problems.
+60 minutes: Based on the information obtained from the questionnaires and assessments filled out in the first session, the student will receive a personalized feedback profile that provides information about the student's use of alcohol and other drugs and how it compares to other that of other SCU students.
+The student will review the feedback profile with their BASICS facilitator and explore any potential changes that could work to help reduce the risk for developing future problems.

 5) How do I know if I have an alcohol problem?

 Alcohol use, like most human behaviors, exists on a continuum from No/Low Risk to Severe/High Risk.
 The potential negative consequences of alcohol use also exist on a continuum with the most negative consequences occurring as you move toward alcohol dependence.
 See the figure below for more information.